Southern redbelly dace: Distribution and habitat

 The southern redbelly dace can be found as far west as Colorado and as far east as Pennsylvania.There are populations throughout the midwest from southern Minnesota to Alabama and Mississippi.
 However, the southern redbelly dace is most populous around the Ohio, Mississippi, and Missouri River drainages.
 It is found in temperate waters from 44°N - 34°N. The southern redbelly dace lives in clear, flowing bodies of water, typically streams and rivers.

 Feeding

 Southern redbelly daces have a varied diet, including algae, diatoms, and invertebrates.
 They feed on almost any type of particle in the water for nutrition.
 More generally, their diet is described as one of "vegetation and invertebrates."

 Conservation status

 This organism is found in healthy numbers throughout the US, however, isolated populations in Colorado, New Mexico, South Dakota, Michigan, and Pennsylvania have become critically imperiled due to isolation.
-It is not listed on the IUCN red list.

 Environmental significance

 The southern redbelly dace is an important environmental indicator of river and stream health.
 This is because the minnow prefers clear unpolluted waters.
 They use their vision to find food, so a habitat of clear water is necessary.